 At one point, David Fincher was denied permission by the film's producers to shoot a crucial scene in the prison understructure between Ripley and the alien.
 Against orders, Fincher grabbed Sigourney Weaver, a camera and shot the scene anyway.
 This scene appears in the final cut.

 Original Alien (1979) Director Ridley Scott turned down the chance to direct.
 Scott, and later Renny Harlin both thought the third film should explore the origin of the Xenomorph species.
-This concept was deemed too expensive by David Giler and Walter Hill, so Scott declined to return and Harlin later quit the film.
-Scott ultimately got his wish with the movie Prometheus (2012).
+This concept was deemed too expensive by David Giler and Walter Hill, since most special effects work at the time still had to be done practically instead of by computer-generated images, so Scott declined to return and Harlin later quit the film.
+Scott ultimately got his wish with the movie Prometheus (2012) and Alien: Covenant (2017).

 William Gibson wrote a very early script treatment for the film, which was initially intended as a two-parter to be shot back-to-back.
 As Sigourney Weaver's involvement was in question, the main focus of this script was between Hicks and Bishop, two characters from Aliens (1986).
 Many consider this to be a much superior script.
 The only carry-over from this original script, however, is the bar-codes on the back of the convicts' necks.